KoopaCode/Koopa-Portfolio-Site-Source/README.md

 You can add more things to make it even cooler!
 The comments in the code will help you navigate through it.
 Have a nice day! :D

-This is a simple responsive portfolio website template that I made for the oublic.
+This is a simple responsive portfolio website that I made for the Public.
 You can use it and make it yours by changing things and colors to your style and liking!
 I made it with a lot of hard work, love and of course with code :) I'm not a professional coder, but i tried my best to make it look cool and yet still keep it simple.
 While working with JS i got many errors.

 > Mistakes are proof that we are trying!